-If you’re a non-native English speaker, taking college admission exams like ACT can be pretty intimidating—luckily, there are a number of ACT Accommodations for English Language Learners available which help ELL students attain equal ground to their native-speaking peers.
+If you’re a non-native English speaker, taking college admission exams like the ACT can be pretty intimidating—luckily, there are a number of ACT Accommodations for English Language Learners available that help ELLs (or ELs—English Learners) attain equal ground to their native-speaking peers.

-Since most of us, when possible, avoid activities that cause stress, ESL students (sometimes also called international students) are often reluctant to focus on preparing for standardized tests.
+Since most of us, when possible, avoid activities that cause stress, EL students (sometimes also called international students) are often reluctant to focus on preparing for standardized tests.
 This creates an additional challenge for teachers, who often wonder how to motivate students for standardized tests.
-In addition to employing general strategies for reducing foreign language anxiety for test takers, there are also some ACT-specific tips we recommend.
+In addition to employing general strategies for reducing foreign language anxiety for test takers, there are also some ACT-specific tips.

-In this article, we’ll cover what’s on the ACT, explain the various ACT accommodations for English language learners that are available, help you understand how to request specific accommodations, and leave you with some helpful resources to prepare for the ACT.
+In this article, we’ll explain the various ACT accommodations for English language learners that are available, help you understand how to request specific accommodations, and leave you with some helpful resources to prepare for the ACT.

 For ELL students planning to take the SAT, don’t forget to check out our post on how to approach SAT Prep for ESL Students.